-The School Board has agreed in the Series 2009 Lease and the Trust Agreement that notwithstanding the provisions set forth in Sections 5.08(c) and (d) of Lease Agreement, the School Board may elect not to repair, restore or replace the Series 2009 Project or any portion thereof which has been destroyed, damaged or lost or condemned, with the Net Proceeds of any insurance or condemnation award, by filing a certificate with the Trustee [and the Insurer] for the Series 2009 Certificates stating that (i) the Board has made such an election and (ii) it is not in the best interests of the Board to repair, restore or replace such Series 2009 Project or portion thereof.
-Upon such an election, the Board shall apply the Net Proceeds of such insurance or condemnation award to the acquisition, construction and installation of other Land, and/or Buildings to be used for educational purposes that will be subject to Lease Schedule No. 2009; provided that if [the Insurer consents thereto] such proceeds may be used for Equipment, the Costs of the other components of the Series 2009 Project or in connection with Projects to be used for other than instructional, educational purposes.
-See "THE SERIES 2009 CERTIFICATES - No Extraordinary Prepayment" herein.
+The School Board has agreed in the Series 2010B Lease and the Trust Agreement that notwithstanding the provisions set forth in Sections 5.08(c) and (d) of Lease Agreement, the School Board may elect not to repair, restore or replace the Series 2010B Project or any portion thereof which has been destroyed, damaged or lost or condemned, with the Net Proceeds of any insurance or condemnation award, by filing a certificate with the Trustee stating that (i) the Board has made such an election and (ii) it is not in the best interests of the Board to repair, restore or replace such Series 2010B Project or portion thereof.
+Upon such an election, the Board with the consent of the Insurer, if any, shall apply the Net Proceeds of such insurance or condemnation award to the acquisition, construction and installation of other Land, and/or Buildings to be used for educational purposes that will be subject to Lease Schedule No. 2010B; provided that if the Owners of a majority in aggregate principal amount of the then Outstanding Series 2010B Certificates consent thereto such proceeds may be used for Equipment, the Costs of the other components of the Series 2010B Project or in connection with Projects to be used for other than instructional, educational purposes.
+See "THE SERIES 2010B CERTIFICATES - No Extraordinary Prepayment" herein.